Cnasboll/server-driven-ui-flutter/README.md

 # server-driven-ui-flutter

-A mono-repo demonstrating **SHQL™** and **YAML-driven Server-Driven UI** for Flutter.
-Screens, reusable widget templates, dialogs, and the login flow are all defined in YAML with business logic in SHQL™ — Dart is only used for the framework interpreter and genuine third-party library boundaries.
+An abstraction layer on top of Flutter where applications are written in **YAML** and **SHQL™**, not Dart.

+YAML defines what the UI *looks like* — structure, layout, styling, composition.
+SHQL™ defines what the UI *does* — state, logic, data flow, navigation.
+Dart and Flutter serve as the runtime substrate: they render widgets, talk to SQLite, call Firebase, and handle platform I/O. You don't program *in* Flutter — Flutter is the engine underneath.

+The flagship app, **HeroDex 3000**, has zero Dart widget code.
+Every screen, every dialog, every reusable component is a YAML template.
+All business logic — filtering, searching, statistics, dynamic widget tree generation — is SHQL™.
+Dart appears only in the framework interpreter and at genuine third-party library boundaries (e.g. `CachedNetworkImage`, `FlutterMap`).

+## The two layers

+### YAML — declarative UI

+YAML files define screens and reusable widget templates.
+The framework resolves `shql:` expressions in the YAML at runtime, and a `WidgetRegistry` maps type names to Flutter widgets.
+Templates are composable: a screen references a widget template by type name and passes props via `"prop:name"` placeholders, substituted at build time.
+Callback props (`on*` keys) are automatically treated as SHQL™ expressions.

-## SHQL™ — Small, Handy, Quintessential Language™
+### SHQL™ — imperative logic

-SHQL™ is a general-purpose, imperative scripting language with an async Algol-family VM.
-Each word actually describes the language well — it's small (lightweight), handy (practical, embedded in YAML for UI), and quintessential (it captures the essence of what you need for expression evaluation and state management).
-Plus "Quintessential" is just a great word that nobody uses enough.
+SHQL™ (Small, Handy, Quintessential Language™) is a general-purpose, Turing-complete scripting language with an async Algol-family VM.
+It is the *only* language application authors write logic in.

 Features:
 - Variables, first-class functions, lambdas, closures